robertsn808/robertsn808.github.io/essays/be-specific.md

 ## Insights Gained

 This exercise really brings home the importance of asking smart, well-researched questions.
-When you ask a good question, you’re not just asking for help—you’re also showing respect for the community, and you’re enabling people to help you more effectively.
+When you ask a good question, you’re not just asking for help, you’re also showing respect for the community, and you’re enabling people to help you more effectively.
 On the flip side, vague or lazy questions only create frustration and hinder the problem-solving process.

 By following the principles Eric Raymond outlines, we can improve not just our technical skills but also our communication skills.
 The more thoughtful we are in asking questions, the better our chances are of fostering productive collaboration, whether we’re tackling problems alone or working with others.